BBC Broadcasts Worldwide from Spokane

 Kasujja, who became a Ugandan household name hosting that country's version of the game show "Who Wants To Be A Millionaire," has spent the past several days in Spokane preparing these reports.
 He co-anchors the entire three-hour program remotely while being connected via satellite and internet to the rest of the show's producers in London.

-The show will also stream online live at the BBC World Service's site.
-Due to the program's World Cup coverage, which is rights-restricted, the entire program might not be available on demand afterwards.
+The program was streamed online via KSFC and the BBC World Service's site.
+Due to the program's World Cup coverage, which is right-restricted, the entire program has n0t been available on demand.
+However, the main audio story is available online, as are videos taken of some of the interviews.